FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/quick_start/solidity_application.md

 ### Step 2.
 Develop business logic

-in path 'asset-app-3.0 / src / main / java / org / fisco / bcos / asset / client 'directory, create the' AssetClient.java 'class, and deploy and invoke the contract by calling' Asset.java '
+Create the 'AssetClient.java' class in the 'asset-app-3.0 / src / main / java / org / fisco / bcos / asset / client' directory to deploy and invoke the contract by calling 'Asset.java'

 The 'AssetClient.java' code is as follows: